Wilkylegreer/cs-2450-uvsim/README.md

 UVSim now supports direct memory editing:
 - **Double-click** on any memory cell in the memory table to edit its value.
 - Press **Enter** to confirm your change.
-- You can also **add or remove selected memory entries** to customize your program or test memory behavior interactively.
+- You can also **clear selected memory entries** to customize your program or test memory behavior interactively.

 ---